national-fruites/app-privacy-policy/index.md

 We **do not sell or rent** your data to third parties.

-We may share data only in these situations:
+We may share data in the following limited situations:
-- With trusted partners or services that help us deliver our services (e.g., delivery providers, payment processors)
+- ✅ With **trusted partners** (e.g., delivery agents or payment services) solely to provide services
-- To comply with legal obligations, such as a court order or legal request
+- ✅ To comply with **legal obligations**
-- To protect the rights, safety, or property of our users, the public, or the app
+- ✅ To protect our users or public safety when required

 ---